kenneally15/BANE/README.md

  npm run dev
 ```

+Then open the browser and go to http://localhost:5173/
+Drag in an instructor PDF (see `Wargame Scenario Considerations.pdf` in repo)
-Then open the browser, drag in an instructor PDF, fly the mission, and drop `mission_log.json` for instant debrief.
+Fly the mission, and drop mission log JSON (see `scenario1.json` in repo) for instant debrief.

 ---